NorthernMan54/homebridge-dht/README.md

 Supports integration of a DHT11/DHT21/DHT22/DHT33/DHT44 Temperature/Humidity
 Sensor into hombridge via the pigpio library on a Raspberry PI.
 I have tried numerous other interface methods for the DHT22, and found that this was least problematic.
-Also includes reporting of the RaspBerry PI CPU Temperature.
+Also includes optional reporting of the RaspBerry PI CPU Temperature.

+Also support use of multiple DHT22's, see config.json fragment.

 # Installation